Acefrrag/I-DNN/README.md

   <img width="30%" height="30%" src="https://user-images.githubusercontent.com/59066474/232528893-ec241a78-d449-4435-bb6a-217582a46247.png">
 </p>

-Reconfiguration is imiplemented by using **IZyneT (Intermittent Zynet Toolchain)** which is based on the Zynet package for reconfiguration of intermittent feed forward fully connected deep neural network.
+Reconfiguration is possible thanks to using **IZyneT (Intermittent Zynet Toolchain)** based on the [Zynet package](https://github.com/dsdnu/zynet) for reconfiguration of intermittent feed forward fully connected deep neural network.
 The reconfiguration flow takes the MNIST dataset and the input parameters (DNN input parameters such as `num_hidden_layers`, `size` per laye etc... and the training hyperparameters such as `learning rate`, `regularization parameters` etc..) to generate the DNN model.
-It then generate the VHDL NORM compatible entities and VHDL compatible data format (fixed point sizes) and upload the vivado project.
+It then generate the VHDL NORM compatible entities and VHDL compatible data (fixed point representation) and upload the vivado project.